-You pass by the central railway station – actually both – old and new and stop for photo at the beautiful huge tiger statue and learn why Oslo called the city of tiger, and continue to the main boosting street of Norwegian capital – Karl Johans gate which connects Royal Palace with the rest of the city and ends at the train station square and learn about Norwegian Kings.
-Tour passes many attractions like main Cathedral what Norwegian Royal Family and Norwegian Government use for public events and with works of stained glass windows in the choir by Emanuel Vigeland – brother of Gustav Vigeland – world famous sculptor, continue to House of Parlament, Grand hotel – where each year the hotel hosts the annual Nobel Peace Prize reception, and the prize winners stay as well as the other famous and noble guests, walking through the park to the National Theatre you learn about the cultural life of Oslo and it’s famous citizens, like Henrik Ibsen and Bjornstjaerne Bjornson.
+You pass by the central railway station – actually both – old and new.
+Have a stop for photo at the beautiful huge tiger statue and learn why Oslo called the city of tiger.
+Then continue to the main boosting street of Norwegian capital – Karl Johans gate.
+It connects the Royal Palace with the rest of the city and ends at the train station square.
+Through the walk you will learn about Norwegian Kings.
+Tour passes many attractions like main Cathedral what Norwegian Royal Family and Norwegian Government use for public events.
+It has works of stained glass windows in the choir by Emanuel Vigeland – brother of Gustav Vigeland – the world famous sculptor.
+Move on to House of Parlament and Grand hotel.
+The hotel hosts the annual Nobel Peace Prize reception, and the prize winners stay there.
+So does the other famous and noble guests of course.
+Continue walking through the park to the National Theatre.
+Here you will learn about the cultural life of Oslo and it’s famous citizens.
+Henrik Ibsen and Bjornstjaerne Bjornson are two of them.